Milan Srećo

-Milan Srećo (Милан Срећо; born 30 January 1984) is a Serbian professional footballer who plays as a midfielder for Austrian club SK Bischofshofen.
+Milan Srećo (Милан Срећо; born 30 January 1984) is a Serbian retired footballer who played as a midfielder.

 Career

 Srećo came through the youth system of Partizan.
 He made one league appearance for the first team in the last fixture of the 2004–05 season, as the club won the title.
 During his time at Partizan, Srećo was also loaned out to Radnički Klupci, Borac Banja Luka, Teleoptik, and Slavija Sarajevo.

 After leaving Partizan, Srećo represented numerous clubs such as Grbalj, Mladenovac, Zemun, Banat Zrenjanin, and Kozara Gradiška.
 He also played for Borac Banja Luka in the 2010–11 season, winning the national championship in his second spell at the club.

 In early 2012, Srećo moved to Austria and joined TSV St. Johann.
 He made over 200 appearances for the club in the Austrian Regionalliga over the course of 10 seasons.